Wolverine971/9takes/src/blog/enneagram/astrology-and-the-enneagram.md

 - **Astrology**, with its roots in ancient civilizations, looks to the stars and planets for insights into human character and destiny.
 - **The Enneagram**, a more modern system with disputed ancient origins, presents nine distinct personality types based on core motivations and fears.

 At first glance, these systems might seem unrelated.
-However, many enthusiasts and practitioners have found fascinating parallels and complementary insights when combining them.
+However, many enthusiasts and practitioners have found parallels and complementary insights when combining them.

 ## Mapping Enneagram Types to Astrological Signs